Skip to content

 L-Theanine

-L-Theanine is included in a dose of 150mg per capsule in MindCare BALANCE, which is the equivalent amount of drinking at least 10 cups of green tea.
-We combine it with magnesium glycinate, which reduces tiredness and fatigue and contributes to psychological functioning as well as the normal functioning of the nervous system.
+L-Theanine is included in a dose of 100mg per gummy in CalmMagnesiumGummies and 200mg per serving (2 capsules) of Ashwagandha+L-Theanine & Magnesium, which is the equivalent of drinking atleast 4-8 cups of green tea.
+We combine it with magnesium in both products,which reduces tiredness and fatigue and contributes to psychologicalfunctioning as well as the normal functioning of the nervous system.

 Taurine